 We love to call this a "Ride Without Rules," but please be considerate of motorists early in the ride, when we typically have larger groups.
 In the past, some of our support people had to put up with nasty comments from drivers who found themselves stuck behind groups of riders for long stretches.
 Vermont state law requires cyclists to ride "as close to the right as practicable," whatever that means.
-Cyclists are allowed by law to ride two-abreast, provided they do not "impede the normal flow of traffic."
+Cyclists are allowed by law to ride at most two-abreast, provided they do not "impede the normal flow of traffic."
 The exact meaning of these statements tends to be different for cyclists and drivers, but a reasonable interpretation would be that there should not be more than two cyclists riding side-by-side, and riders should return to single file when vehicular traffic comes up from behind.
 Also, support vehicles should never follow riders, even if operating their flashers.
 We have not made special arrangements with any towns or authorities along the way, and thus must act within the standard traffic rules.
 The nature of the terrain of the first 20 miles can make it very difficult for vehicles to pass groups of cyclists safely, and we do not want to cause a crash or road rage incident, or have any riders or supporters get stuck with a ticket.

 Please note that swimming is not allowed at Vermont fishing and boat access areas (the ones with boat ramps).
 Be careful not to block access for other vehicles if you stop at one.
-Some people pulling boats are famously impatient.
+Some people pulling boat trailers are famously impatient.

-Ticks are fierce this year.
-If you step in or near tall grass, be sure to check that none are on you.
-After the ride, check hidden areas of skin, as they will travel quite far and you won't feel them.
+If you step in or near tall grass, be sure to check that no ticks are on you.
+After the ride, check hidden areas of skin, as ticks will travel quite far and you won't feel them.

-We will have some extra free flashers at the start for those who want them, and support people should be sure they get a custom cow bell (while they last)!
+Support people should be sure they get a custom cow bell (while they last)!
 Please remember that there is no sweep on this ride and spotty cell phone service.
-As there is no cell signal near Readsboro, we cannot know who has finished, who has bailed, and who is still on the road.
-We will hang out at the finish until we think everyone is in, but please do not be disappointed if you arrive late and find no one there.
+There now is a cell tower in Readsboro that covers the town but does not reach the state line where we finish.
+There is no shame in bailing before the end, but we would appreciate it if you would text one of us if you do, so know not to expect you.
+802.578.6629 or 802.734.2202 We will hang out at the finish until we think everyone is in, but please do not be disappointed if you arrive late and find no one there.
 This ride is for experienced cyclists who know how to be prepared for the unexpected-it is all part of the adventure.
 Since it is possible that you might get caught riding after dark, good lights and reflective gear are recommended.
-Wrap a couple reflective leg bands around your seatstays, just in case.
+Bring a couple reflective leg bands, just in case.
 Vermont law requires both a taillight (or at least 10 in2 of reflector surface) and a headlight when riding after dark.
-Reflective leg bands are an excellent idea in addition to a light and can legally substitute for pedal reflectors.
+Reflective leg bands are an excellent idea in addition to a tail light and can legally substitute for pedal reflectors.